 In accordance with RCBC's By-Laws and Corporate Governance Manual, its Board of Directors is comprised of fifteen (15) members, all of whom are known for their integrity, experience, education, training and competence.
 The Corporate Governance Committee ensures that majority of the Board are non-executive directors who possess the necessary qualifications to effectively participate and help secure objective and independent judgment on corporate affairs and to substantiate proper check and balances.
-Out of the 15-member board, 14 are non-executive directors, and 1 executive director.
+Out of the 15-member board, 14 are non-executive directors including the 6 independent directors, and 1 executive director.